Challenges and opportunities for AI to help deliver fusion energy: Challenges

 \subsection{Validity and Trustworthiness}

 Besides data, another challenge for AI is that of validity and trustworthiness.
 ML algorithms are particularly suitable for interpolation and inference of relationships between fields within large, high-dimensional datasets.
 These techniques may be employed to organize and classify information in knowledge graphs or to emulate numerical simulations.
 However, as such procedures contain no awareness of the underlying mechanisms they cannot be predictive outside their original training domain.
 Despite this weakness, many AI models will nevertheless make predictions outside their regime of validity with a false degree of confidence, resulting in what is informally known as ``hallucinations''.
-From a physics perspective, this might correspond to failing to capture some emergent behavior or phase transitions.
+From a physics perspective, this might correspond to failing to capture some emergent behaviour or phase transitions.
 Therefore, AI approaches should not supersede the development of physical models and understanding of fundamental behaviour by domain experts, but rather augment such knowledge (see also physics-informed approaches in Section 3).
+In addition, the application of AI methods to fusion would benefit from collaborations involving experts who can provide guidance on the limitations of the training data and how it may be used.